 Welsh RSLs have long been subject to a right to buy framework, however this was abolished under the Abolition of the Right to Buy and Associated Rights (Wales) Act 2018, which came into force on 24 March 2018.
-Under this legislation, tenants of Welsh RSLs in new homes can no longer exercise a right to buy or right to acquire.
-For tenants in existing stock, the right to buy was discontinued as of 26 January 2019.
+Under this legislation, contract-holders of Welsh RSLs in new homes can no longer exercise a right to buy or right to acquire.
+For contract-holders in existing stock, the right to buy was discontinued as of 26 January 2019.